U.S. says all North Korea's weapons of mass destruction violate U.N. resolutions

 Asked whether Secretary of State Mike Pompeo agreed with Trump or Bolton, Ortagus said: "I don't think it was lost on any of us that the launches were an attempt to send a message to the administration."

-She added that the United States wanted denuclearization talks with North Korea to continue.
+She added that the United States wanted denuclearisation talks with North Korea to continue.
 "That's our focus here," she said.

 After two failed summits between Kim and Trump in the past year, North Korea test fired several rockets and missiles this month, including several guided missiles that experts said could be used to penetrate South Korean and U.S. defences in the region.